-- Accommodates user needs
+Accommodates user needs

-- Vendor's reliability in customer support and the availability and quality of their training programs
+Vendor's reliability in customer support and the availability and quality of their

+training programs

-- Subject relevancy
+Subject relevancy

-- □ Cost considerations Subscription costs, cost of upgrades, etc.
+Cost considerations - Subscription costs, cost of upgrades, etc.

-- Offers some value-added enhancement to make it preferable over, or a big addition to, other print or non-print equivalents
+Offers some value-added enhancement to make it preferable over, or a big addition

+to, other print or non-print equivalents

-- Meets usual and customary technical standards
+Meets usual and customary technical standards

-- Uniqueness and completeness of information
+Uniqueness and completeness of information

-- Authority of producer
+Authority of producer

-- Currency and validity of information and updates
+Currency and validity of information and updates

-- Access and network capability
+Access and network capability

-- □ Technical ease, accessibility, and a "user friendly" interface.
+Technical ease, accessibility, and a "user friendly" interface.
 Examples of these are:

-- Tutorials
+Tutorials

-- Introductory screens
+Introductory screens

-- Prompts and menus

-- Help menus

-- Printing and downloading potential;

-- Copyright and fair use issues

-- Legal issues including licensing requirements and restrictions - □ Intellectual level and quality of information - Trial period available for examination of product - Hardware and software requirements to the classroom and resource center" (Craver, 1994).
-Carol Simpson "The School Librarian's Role in the
+Printing and downloading potential; Copyright and fair use issues Legal issues including licensing requirements and restrictions Intellectual level and quality of information Trial period available for examination of product Hardware and software requirements